Code-Institute-Submissions/Dark-Luna/README.md

 ### In development ###

-Name Add blog post not working
+Name: Add blog post not working

 - Bug description: When adding a blog post from the front end, the add button returns an error ```Reverse for 'blog-post-detail' with arguments '('2', '6')' not found.
 1 pattern(s) tried: ['blog/article/(?P<pk>[0-9]+)$']```
 It did however post the addition.
 It turns out I was only one comma away :)